 Recreational companionship combines two needs into one – that of recreation and companionship.

 The answer is one that takes a little work and a lot of compromises.
 You need to find recreational activities you both enjoy doing.
 Yes, that means one or both of you may have to stop doing a preferred activity.
 This is a decision you are making for the betterment of the marriage.
 You may have to try several different activities before you find one or two you both like.
 The result is that you and your partner will be spending more time together.
 This will be time to talk, share experiences, and enjoy life together.

 Honesty and Openness

-Honesty and openness gives us a sense of security.
-When a partner shares their inner most thoughts and feelings, becoming vulnerable, they give a precious gift to their partner.
+Honesty and openness give us a sense of security.
+When a partner shares their innermost thoughts and feelings, becoming vulnerable, they give a precious gift to their partner.
 It is no surprise that women tend to need honesty and openness more than men.

 If you feel especially loved when your partner shares their soul with you, becoming vulnerable, you have a need for honesty and openness.

 Tied to intimate conversation, honesty and openness take the need to a whole new level covering many topics.
 Very simply, there can be no secrets between husband and wife.
 Anytime I come across a partner talking about their privacy and needing their own space, I know the marriage is in serious trouble.
 They are trying to hide something, past, present, or future.
 Such secrets drive a wedge between the partners.
 How can any person fully trust another person when there are secrets?